You’ve got questions, we’ve got answers.

 Should my church partner with and support a LifeWise Program in my community even if we differ from LifeWise slightly in our doctrine?

-A. Yes, we welcome and encourage the support of churches from a variety of denominations.
+A: Yes, we welcome and encourage the support of churches from a variety of denominations.
 LifeWise does not delve into the finer points of doctrine with students.
 The curriculum focuses on the most basic and central concepts of Scripture, particularly the gospel.
 Additionally, the “what we believe” and “what we teach” sections of the LifeWise Statement of Faith are intentionally separated so that those who may have slightly different beliefs can still feel comfortable volunteering, knowing that we hold the same orthodox Christian beliefs.

 Another released time program is already operating in my community, can I start a LifeWise?